top of page

 Q: Do you deliver?

-A: We offer worldwide delivery from our house to your.
+A: We offer worldwide delivery from our house to yours.
 The love and affection of Sphynx cats transcend language and borders.
-We have been providing delivery throughout the US for decades, and are now offering delivery to every country (save for a few hostile ones), utilizing our in-person deliver practices.
+We have been providing delivery throughout the US for decades, and are now offering delivery to every friendly country, utilizing our in-person deliver practices.
 We can coordinate quarantine requirements so the rules of each country are respected and your kitten gets home safely.
 Delivery fees are the responsibility of the buyer.

 Q: How soon can I bring my kitten home?